This post may contain affiliate links. Please read the disclaimer.

 1. Shaving foam rainbow

-When I think about messy sensory play, the first thing that came to my mind is making a colorful rainbow by squirt shaving foam and add some color paints.
+When I think about messy sensory play, the first thing that came to my mind is making a colorful rainbow by squirt shaving foam and adding some color paints.
 All these can be easily done in a plastic bin or a tray.
 Kids can try any pattern using the colors.

 - Plastic container tray